MakeSchool-Tutorials/Makestagram-Swift-V3/P07-Managing-User-Accounts/content.md

 ## What is a Failable Initializer?

 Failable initializers allow the initialization of an object to fail.
 If an initializer fails, it'll return nil instead.
 This is useful for requiring the initialization to have key information.
 In our case, if a user doesn't have a UID or a username, we'll fail the initialization and return nil.

+> [action]
+>
 Add the following under your current User init method:
+>
 ```
 init(uid: String, username: String) {...}
+>
 init?(snapshot: DataSnapshot) {
     guard let dict = snapshot.value as?
 [String : Any],
         let username = dict["username"] as?
 String
         else { return nil }
+>
     self.uid = snapshot.key
     self.username = username
 }